Mico Faucets Review & Rating Updated: 06/17/21

 Mico at one time stated on its website1 that buyers "should expect nothing less than the highest standard of quality, design and customer service from Mico Designs" (emphasis supplied).
-You should indeed expect good customer service but, frankly, you do not always get it.
+You should indeed expect good customer service but, frankly, Mico does not always provide it.

 In the early days of the company, every Mico faucet was tested and certified.
 By 2010 some faucets were certified, some were not.
 Now it appears that no Mico faucet is certified.
 Mico has stopped submitting its faucets for testing and certification to North American standards for confirmation that they are safe, reliable, and free of lead and other toxic materials.
 These certifications are required by law for a faucet to be used in a drinking water system in the U.S. or Canada.

 We can see no reason to buy these faucets.
-They are, with a the exception of a few Mico-designed faucets — designs that are old enough to be in their second decade — not particularly distinctive, representing styles available from a number of other faucet companies.
+The few original designs are old enough to be in their second decade and no longer particularly distinctive, representing styles available from several other faucet companies.
 The warranty is woefully substandard as is the after-sale warranty and customer support which has generated a large number of customer complaints.

 Taiwanese and Italian faucets that are fully certified to North American standards and known to be free of lead and other toxic substances that are comparable to Mico's faucets include: